 If QCS believes that an applicant or client is not able to comply or has not complied with the requirements of the relevant standards, QCS provides a written Notification of Noncompliance.
-The applicant or client must respond with a written corrective action plan demonstrating compliance or rebuttal no later than the deadline stated in the notice.
+The applicant or client must respond with satisfactory evidence of compliance within the 30 days of the decision in writing.
 The Notification of Noncompliance must provide:

-- a) A description of each noncompliance; - b) The facts upon which the notification of noncompliance is based; and c) The date by which the applicant or client must rebut or correct each noncompliance and submit supporting documentation of each such correction when correction is possible.
+- a) A description of each noncompliance; - b) The facts upon which the notification of noncompliance is based; and c) The date by which the applicant or client must rebut or correct each noncompliance, and submit supporting documentation of each such correction when correction is possible.